ManasaKaushik/Wine-Type-Classification-using-NN/README.md

-# Wine-Type-Prediction-Using-NN

-The code classifies wine into either red or white pre-requisites include Keras.
+# WINE TYPE CLASSIFICATION USING NEURAL NETWORKS

+The outcome is the prediction of the nature of the wine: Red/White
+Pre-Requisites: Keras
-Number of epochs can be changed to test the accuracy levels.
+Epochs can be varied to tweak validation accuracy.